By: Dr. Buhari Habibu

 What is apparent is that, the governments and citizens of the county are praying and waiting for a dramatic rise in the price of crude oil so that we can continue importing toothpick, pizza, pencils, exercise books and if possible, the oxygen to inhale.
 We sincerely hope that the challenge of Covid-19 pandemic will produces a set of transformed citizens and leaders that will work towards a post-Covid-19 era in which Nigeria will become truly self-reliant and economically independent.
 The global socio-economic rest associated with Covid-19 lockdown took everyone by surprise and its negative impacts may continue to annihilate many for a long time.
 Nigerians and citizens of other underdeveloped countries must take up the challenge of Covid-19 pandemic to transform their nations scientifically.
 If we refuse to lockdown our national borders to advance our nations and resist being dumping grounds for ever exportable product, we should know that another Covid-19-like menace may visit us unannounced.
 The impact may last longer and no one may be safe.

-Dr. Habibu is a lecturer with Ahmadu Bello University, Zaria, Kaduna State, Nigeria and can be reached via email@example.com
+Dr. Buhari Habibu is a Lecturer with the Department of Veterinary Physiology, Ahmadu Bello University, Zaria, and can be reached via email at firstname.lastname@example.org